astropy/astropy/docs/development/workflow/development_workflow.rst

      import astropy
      astropy.test('time')

-   If you have sphinx installed, you can also check the documentation builds and looks properly::
+   If you have sphinx installed, you can also check that the documentation builds and looks properly::

      python setup.py build_sphinx